Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/m3/lesson/Lesson_9.md

    While the manifesto values the items on the right, it values the items on the left more.
 This shift in mindset represented a fundamental change in how software development was approached.

-4. **Agile Frameworks and Practices:** Following the Agile Manifesto, various frameworks and practices were developed and refined, including Scrum, Extreme Programming (XP), Kanban, and Lean, among others.
+**Agile Frameworks and Practices:** Following the Agile Manifesto, various frameworks and practices were developed and refined, including Scrum, Extreme Programming (XP), Kanban, and Lean, among others.
 These approaches all align with the Agile principles and offer specific guidelines for implementing Agile methodologies.

-**Key Principles of Agile Software Development:**
+## Key Principles of Agile Software

 The Agile Manifesto provides the foundation for Agile principles, but the Agile community has expanded on these principles over time.
 Some of the key principles of Agile software development include: